Maladaptive Coping and Depressive Symptoms Partially Explain the Association Between Family Stress and Pain-Related Distress in Youth With IBD

 Results suggest that family stress can place children at risk for greater expressed pain-related distress through effects on coping and depressive symptoms.
 Addressing psychosocial difficulties is important for closing the gap between disability and health in youthwith IBD.

 Reed-Knight, Bonney; van Tilburg, Miranda A.; Levy, Rona L.; Langer, Shelby; Romano, Joan; Murphy, Tasha; DuPen, Melissa; and Feld, Shara I., "Maladaptive Coping and Depressive Symptoms Partially Explain the Association Between Family Stress and Pain-Related Distress in Youth With IBD" (2018).
-Pharmacy.
+Pharmaceutical Sciences.
 330.